What are Statistics?

 In bigger cities, there are both more churches and more crime.

-This problem, which we will discuss in more detail in the section on causality, refers to the third-variable problem.
+This problem, which we discuss in more detail in the section on causality, refers to the third-variable problem.
 Namely, a third variable

 that there is a causal relationship between the two primary variables